Poisoning Attacks on Multi-Agent Reinforcement Learning Systems

 TL;DR

-A reward-poisoning attacker agent, trained jointly inside a multi-agent RL system, can scatter high-reward lure points that drag a converged cooperative policy off-trajectory — without ever touching weights or other agents’ observations.
-On a Unity 50×50 m crawler/lure benchmark, the same attack drops cumulative reward by 18.7% (PPO) and 20.9% (SAC) in the multi-agent setting; in the single-agent setting SAC collapses entirely (from 1276 → 23.93).
-The asymmetry has a structural cause: PPO’s on-policy clipping locks the policy onto whichever lure it samples first, while SAC’s off-policy + maximum-entropy replay dilutes poison samples — except when the buffer is too small to outvote a persistent attacker.
+A reward-poisoning attacker agent, trained jointly inside a multi-agent RL system, can drop one high-reward poison cube per crawler that drags a converged cooperative policy off-trajectory — without ever touching weights or other agents’ observations.
+On a Unity 50×50 m crawler benchmark, the same attack drops cumulative reward by 18.7% (PPO) and 20.9% (SAC) in the multi-agent setting; in the single-agent setting SAC collapses entirely (from 1276 → 23.93).
+The asymmetry has a structural cause: PPO’s on-policy clipping locks the policy onto whichever poison cube it samples first, while SAC’s off-policy + maximum-entropy replay dilutes poison samples — except when the buffer is too small to outvote a persistent attacker.

 Setup.
 50×50 m Unity environment.
 Left: baseline — blue crawler agents (the standard ML-Agents Crawler) navigate toward green target boxes to maximize cumulative reward.
-Right: under attack — attacker agents place red attack boxes at arbitrary locations; a crawler that touches a red box receives a deceptively high reward, redirecting its policy away from the true target.
+Right: under attack — a single attacker agent places one red poison cube per crawler at arbitrary locations; a crawler that touches a red cube receives a deceptively high reward, redirecting its policy away from the true target.

 Two agent classes coexist in one environment with predefined, fixed reward rules: